 You won’t need to make anything else for dinner because this is a very filling meal with a great combination of flavors.

-These peppers make fantastic leftovers and are naturally gluten-free!
+These Inside-Out Stuffed Peppers make fantastic leftovers and are naturally gluten-free!

 Inside Out Stuffed Peppers